selvaraj-kuppusamy/DataStructures-Algorithms/Data Structures and Algorithms/Sorting Algorithms/Insertion Sort/README.md

 A sorting algorithm that builds the final sorted array one at a time.
 When people sort playing cards, most use a method similar to insertion sort.
-In insertion sort,values from the unsorted part are picked and inserted at the correct position in the sorted part
+In insertion sort,values from the unsorted part are picked and inserted at the correct position in the sorted part.

 ### Time Complexity